Warren Jeffs’ Escaped Child Bride In ‘Sex Therapy’ And Wants To Save Children From FLDS Church

 “He was creepy and I didn’t think he thought the same way I did.

 Warren Jeffs had 79 wives and Decker has been one of only a few that have managed to escape the FLDS cult.
-Decker claims that another woman who was a wife of Jeffs got out but she is “not doing that well.”
+Decker claims that another woman who was a wife of Jeffs got out, but she is “not doing that well.”
 She even said that the other woman is unable to speak at times due to her traumatizing experience.

 Years after her escape, Decker has been able to talk about her horrible experience and begin to heal from the damage that was done.
-The young woman was able to find love again is engaged to a friendly and loving man.
+The young woman was able to find love again, and is engaged to a friendly and loving man.

 Now Decker wants to help others who are in similar situations.